SchwarzFuchs/Stationeers-Advanced-Furnace-Automatization-Project/README.md

 * Mix buffer pipe volume shouldn't be big, otherwise system will work slow.
 * If you feel that system overcorrects itself too much, try lowering the number on line 69 of PrePressurizingIC, default value is 48.
 * The system continuously adjusts pump settings, but changes in gas composition and temperature during the smelting process may lead to worse mixing accuracy.
-* Don't copy code from sample world.
+* Don't copy code from sample world ICs.
 They may not contain all the latest improvements over the code in the repository.
 * You don't need to turn on all ICs, only the Main and Recipe ones.
 * You can connect PreProcessing pump to the cold pipe if your "cold" gas is hotter than 450K.
 Or to the any other pipe that is hot enough, the furnace waste one for example.
 Don't forget to change the tank on the IC dials in this case.
 ### Error messages from klaxon